 Hamburger Rock Campground is Located north off highway 211, approximately 3 miles west of Canyonlands National Park.
 There are 8 campsites and $6 fee.
 No facilities other than picnic tables and fire pits.
 Check with th Monticello BLM Field Office for other dispersed camping opportunities.

 Yuba State Park is administered closely with BLM (Bureau of Land Management).
 There is Dispersed Camping available for both RV's and "boat in" if you are prepared.

-Public campgrounds in New Mexico are located in beautiful and historic areas.
+Public campgrounds in Utah are located in beautiful and historic areas.
 State and federal campgrounds offer facilities from primitive to full RV hookup sites.
 The following list is only and example of the available public campgrounds available in Utah.

 Our August 2007 – Campsite of the Month is located just outside Bluff.
 This BLM campground is an oasis for RV travelers.
 Any size RV campsites, vault toilets, water, trash and more.

 Remotely located Natural Bridges National Monument offers first come first serve RV camping at it's 13 site campground.
 26 foot maximum length limit, but we've heard larger rigs up to 33 feet will fit.

 RV camping is available at Bryce Canyon National Park.
 The beautiful scenery, hiking and mule trails, and comfortable summer weather makes Bryce Canyon well worth the visit.